-These changes will be implemented through our board election cycle at the end of this year for the 2021 programming year.
+These changes will be implemented through our board election cycle at the end of 2020, for the 2021 programming year.

 - In line with our mission, the lived experiences our board represents should be diverse.
 Specifically, the board should seek to be comprised of at least 50% underrepresented groups by focusing on diverse recruiting and networking.

-- We consider underrepresented lived experiences to be: Black, Latinx, Indigenous, Pacific Islander, Asian, and Middle Eastern individuals; Women, Trans, Agendered, Bigendered, Gender fluid, etc. individuals; and persons with disabilities
+- Examples of underrepresented lived experiences include (but are not limited to: Black, Latinx, Indigenous, Pacific Islander, Asian, and Middle Eastern individuals; Women, Trans, Agendered, Bigendered, Gender fluid, etc. individuals; and persons with disabilities

 - We will aim for any single group to not comprise more than a third of the board.